neroist/Dnd-Character-Generator/README.md

 # Dnd-Character-Generator
+A DND Character Generator which (pseudo-)randomly generates a DND charater's race, class, and stats!
- A DND Character Generator made with ❤️ with Python and Qt
+###### Made with ❤️ with Python and Qt